30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 Most warranties cover visible indentations and splitting or cracking in the foam, as well as defects in the cover.
 To be valid for warranty coverage, most companies require that their mattress be used with a properly supportive foundation.
 Mattress warranties don’t usually cover comfort preferences, normal wear and tear, stains, improper care, or mattresses with other signs of abuse.
 Keep the law tags attached and take note of any other requirements in order not to void the warranty.

-Similarly, Purple offers a 10-year non-prorated warranty for all its mattresses, with a separate 2-year warranty for the covers.
-For both companies, customers must cover return shipping costs.
+Bear offers a lifetime warranty for all mattresses.
+Purple offers a 10-year non-prorated warranty for all its mattresses, with a separate 2-year warranty for the covers.

 Our editorial team is dedicated to providing content that meets the highest standards for accuracy and objectivity.
 Our editors and medical experts rigorously evaluate every article and guide to ensure the information is factual, up-to-date, and free of bias.

 Our fact-checking guidelines are as follows: